jarusll/the-logs/index.md

 I finished the koans, there are 2 koans but they are exercise.
 I might do them if I feel like it.
 Right now, I have to digest some elisp.
 I'll come back to these after a day or two.

+Haven't been able to do alot these days because I have been helping at home.
+If it becomes extreme I might look for a laptop or travel keyboard so I can work from phone.

 # 2022-03-30

 ### Plan for today